rust-lang/rfcs/text/0000-explicit-tail-calls.md

 There are some designs that either can not achieve the same performance or functionality as the chosen approach.
 Though most other designs evolve around how to mark what should be a tail-call or marking what functions can be tail called.
 There is also the possibility of providing support for a custom backend (e.g. LLVM) or MIR pass.

+### Rust Built-in Functionality

+For simple tail recursion on an iterable (successors)[https://doc.rust-lang.org/stable/core/iter/fn.successors.html] can be used to compute a result for each element.
+Nearly equivalently, a (combinator)[https://users.rust-lang.org/t/when-will-rust-have-tco-tce/20790/3] can be used to express a tail recursive function, however, allowing more flexibility regarding the returned result.

+These approaches do not provide a way to express general tail calls, so do not fulfill a basic requirement we would like to achieve.

 ### Trampoline based Approach
 There could be a trampoline-based approach ([comment](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-326952763)) that can fulfill the semantic guarantee